 - Freezer: You can also make these ahead and freeze them for up to 3 months.

-So, if you are looking for easy Halloween finger food ideas, then give this a try!
+So, if you are looking for a Pillsbury Halloween recipe, easy Halloween finger food ideas or Halloween pizza ideas, then give this a try!

-If you are making these and you also want to get dinner made at the same time, then make a double batch, add some sauerkraut and you'll have these delicious Pierogi Zucchini Boats.
+If you are making these and you also want to get dinner made at the same time, then make a double batch, add some sauerkraut, and you'll have these delicious Pierogi Zucchini Boats (shown below).
 That's what I did and my family loves both of these recipes!

 Ingredients